smfo/whatILearntToday/.NET-C#/Entity framework core/Interacting with data/basicOperations.md

 # Basic data operations

 All of these have a range option, and can chose to use the DbContext method instead of the DbSet method.
+EF Core will manage to match the object with the correct table.

 **Add**
 _context.Samurais.Add(samurai)